 The values of these major currencies keep fluctuating according to each other, as trade volumes between the two countries change every minute.
 These pairs are naturally associated with countries that have greater financial power, and the countries with a high volume of trade conducted worldwide.
 Generally, such pairs are the most volatile ones, meaning that the price fluctuations that occur during the day can be the largest.

-Does this mean that they are the best?
+Does this mean that they are the best ones to trade?
 Not necessarily, as traders can either lose, or make money on the fluctuations.
-The aforementioned pairs tend to have the best trading conditions, as their spreads tend to be lower, yet this doesn't mean that the majors are the best Forex trading pairs.
+The aforementioned pairs tend to have the best trading conditions, as their spreads tend to be lower, yet this still does not necessarily mean that the majors are the best Forex pairs to trade for every trader.

-What is the Best Currency Pair to Trade?
+Which is the Best Currency Pair to Trade in Forex?

-With over 200 countries in the world, you can find a handful of currency pairs to engage with trading.
-However, these currency pairs may not have the potential to deliver the best results to traders.
-So what is the best currency pair to trade?
+I'll now give you some Forex currency trading tips to help you decide which currency pairs to trade.
+With over 200 countries in the world, you can find more than a handful of currencies to trade.
+However, these may not have the potential to deliver the best results.
+So, what is the best currency pair to trade?
 What do most traders trade?
-What currency pair is worth trading and why?
+Which is worth trading and why?
 Keep on reading this article to find out the answers to these questions and more!

-Before analysing the best currency trading pairs, it is better to enhance our knowledge on the most popular currencies that can be found in the world of Forex trading.
+Before analysing the best trading pairs, it is better to enhance our knowledge of the most popular currencies that can be found in the world of Forex trading.
 They include:

 - US Dollar (USD)